 Where To Stay

-Your basecamp decides more of the Big Bend trip than people expect.
+Where you stay decides more of the Big Bend trip than people expect.

 Booking tip: be cautious about making Chisos Basin lodging the whole plan while access and construction conditions are changing.
 For a first pass, keep Terlingua/Lajitas/Marathon alternatives in the mix.